umesh385/Low-cost-smart-irrigation-pump/README.md

 A smart, low cost, sensor controlled  irrigation system using an arduino, built for small rural farms.
 This  project uses soil moisture sensor and relay modules to automate water flow via a DC motor pump, saving water and energy while ensuring timely irrigation.

+### Motivation
+This project was born from my firsthand experience growing up around small-scale farmers.
+I saw how much water and electricity were wasted due to manual motor control and unpredictable irrigation needs.
+I wanted to build a solution that’s smart, low-cost, and field-ready.

 ---

 ##.
 Project Purpose